 - Genetic vulnerability

-Once the baby enters the world, the shift transfers from focusing on the pregnant woman to focusing on the baby.
-The new mom may experience fatigue and sleep deprivation, a perceived loss of freedom, control, and self-esteem, experience a tangible difference between the fantasy and reality of motherhood, all while needing to learn new skills to manage the new demanding role.
+On top of all this, many new moms experience a tangible difference between the fantasy and reality of motherhood, all while needing to learn new skills to manage the new demanding role.

 Symptoms of postpartum depression